Dev-Dami/tini-log/CONTRIBUTING.md

 <br/>

-Welcome to the `dd-tinylog` community!
+Welcome to the `Zario` community!
 We believe in the power of collaboration and appreciate every contribution, from a simple typo fix to a major new feature.
 This guide will help you get started and ensure a smooth and positive experience.

 <br/>